Great Retreat (Serbia): Planning the evacuation: Italy and Allied coordination

 As conditions worsened, the Allies finalised evacuation plans.
 Rear Admiral Guglielmo Capomazza supervised the evacuation in Vlorë, Albania.
-The Duke of Abruzzi and Vice Admiral Emanuele Cutinelli Rendina, commander of Italian naval forces in the southern Adriatic, were responsible for planning sea evacuations from Albania.
-It was established that larger ships would operate from Durrës and Vlora, while smaller vessels would evacuate from Shëngjin.
+The Duke of Abruzzi and Vice Admiral Emanuele Cutinelli Rendina, commander of Italian naval forces in the Southern Adriatic, were responsible for planning sea evacuations from Albania.
+It was established that larger ships would operate from Durrës and Vlorë, while smaller vessels would evacuate from Shëngjin.
 Altogether, 45 Italian, 25 French, and eleven British transport ships were employed in the evacuation.
 They carried out 202, 101, and 19 voyages, respectively.

 Tensions arose over Italy's role in the evacuation process.
 Serbian officials suspected that Italy was reluctant to intervene, owing to political rivalries over Albania and Dalmatia.
 The Serbian envoy in Rome accused the Italian authorities of deliberately downplaying the scale of the refugee crisis to justify limited assistance.
 In response, the French government dispatched a special mission to assess conditions along the Albanian coast.
-On 22 December, French officials landed in Vlora and submitted reports detailing the severity of the crisis.
+On 22 December, French officials landed in Vlorë and submitted reports detailing the severity of the crisis.
 That same week, General Joseph Joffre convinced the French government to approve an evacuation plan.
 It was decided that Serbian troops would be transferred to Corfu, while civilians would be relocated to France or its colonies.